HazenBabcock/opensdraw/README.md

 ### Files ###
 * lcad_to_ldraw.py - Uses the lcad language interpreter to convert a .lcad file to a ldraw .dat file.
+* ldraw_to_lcad.py - Converts a ldraw format .dat, .ldr or .mpd file to a .lcad file.
 * openldraw.pth - A sample .pth file.
 * colors.xml - XML file describing the LDraw colors (created using misc/make_colors_xml.py).
 * parts.xml - XML file describing the available parts (created using misc/make_parts_xml.py).